Your Photoshop journey begins with the home screen!

 This is a quick way of accessing your files, that you uploaded to the Adobe cloud, and opening them up in Photoshop.

 Click on one of the thumbnails in the “Recently Taken” panel and then click on the “Import Selected” button (bottom right).
-Photoshop will then download the file, from your cloud account, and open in Photoshop.
+Photoshop will then download the file from your cloud account and open it in Photoshop.

 You can also select multiple files one at a time.